great-expectations/great_expectations/docs/reference/core_concepts.rst

 **********

 An **Execution Engine** provides the computing resources that will be used to actually perform validation.
 Great Expectations can take advantage of many different Execution Engines, such as Pandas, Spark, or SqlAlchemy, and even translate the same expectations to validate data using different engines.
+A **Data Connectn** provides configuration details for accessing an external data store, such as a database, filesystem, or cloud storage.
+A Batch can use information from a Data Connection, such as the connection string to a database or bucket name for a cloud storage provider, to support core operations such as Validation.

 A **Validator** uses an Execution Engine and Expectation Suite to validate whether data meets expectations.
 An **Interactive Validator** can store and update an Expectation Suite while conducting Exploratory Data Analysis to build up and modify a suite.